 AMOUNT OF FINANCIAL AID AWARDED

 Financial aid awards are based on need, eligibility, and available funds.
 First consideration goes to students showing the greatest need.
 Need is determined by comparing the cost of attending Cayuga with the expected family contribution as calculated by a federal formula.
 Budgets used for financial aid vary depending upon your status, residency, and program.
 Standard budgets used for awarding financial aid are available in the Financial Services Office.

-The following is an estimated budget for two semesters for students in Auburn or Fulton in the 2021-22 academic year:
+The following is an estimated Cost of Attendance (COA) for two semesters for students in Auburn or Fulton in the 2023-2024 academic year: